TAILOR-UoB/new_ways_of_publishing/booksource/publishing-workflow/authoring-tools.md

 # Authoring tools

-Authoring tools are tools that help the creation of authoring artefacts which will be compiled by a publishing systems to generate outputs.
+`Authoring tools` are tools that help the creation of authoring artefacts which will be compiled by a `publishing systems` to generate outputs.
 For example, a text editor to create `LaTeX` is an authoring tool, while `pdflatex`, `XeLaTeX`, `LuaTeX` are publishing systems that compile all the input artefacts to pdf.

+## Text editors

 - Overleaf self-defined as a collaborative authoring tool, defined by University of Manchester as a writing and publishing tool.